qifun/stateless-future-akka/README.md

 Stateless Future For Akka
 =========================

-**stateless-future-akka** allows you to build control flow for Akka actor in the native Scala syntax.
+**stateless-future-akka** allows you to build control flow for Akka actor in the native Scala syntax. `stateless-future-akka` bases on [stateless-future](https://github.com/Atry/stateless-future), which is a better future system than `scala.concurrent.Future`.

 ## Usage